 - progress in terms of your professional confidence, personal effectiveness and long-term career strategies.

 The PGCert is delivered via a variety of methods, including face-to-face sessions and activities for you to engage with on Blackboard.
 You are expected to complete the programme within one academic year - the standard postgraduate time commitment is 150 hours per unit.
 However, the PGCert in Higher Education is designed to draw extensively on your day-to-day activity as a university employee, and assessment can link closely to your normal professional practice.

 - it relates closely to your usual professional practices;

 - you get to choose the topic and format that best suits your needs.

 Traditional scholarly essays are acceptable, but blogs, video diaries and pedagogical reports are also encouraged.

-Collaboration is actively encouraged, so if there’s someone else on the PGCert in HE you’d like to work with, please consider joint submission.
+Collaboration is actively encouraged, so if there’s someone else on the PGCert in Higher Education you’d like to work with, please consider a joint submission.